A quick guide for finding out if you can keep Cherry Shrimp with Guppies.

 You might think that if we can keep cherry shrimp with guppies, is it possible to keep baby cherry shrimp in the same tank too?

 Unfortunately, guppies will eat shrimp fry.
-Baby cherry shrimp are tiny in size, making them seem more like prey.
+Baby cherry shrimp are tiny, making them seem more like prey.
 The chances of your guppy fish eating the baby cherry shrimp can get extremely high unless you provide the shrimp with lots of places to hide!

 If you make sure you have lots of plants and moss in your aquarium, enough of your shrimp fry will survive to have your shrimp colony grow.

-If you want maximum growth of your shrimp colony, it is always a good idea to keep the shrimp fry in a separate tank or only with guppy fry.
-This helps make sure that your baby cherry shrimp grow up without a guppy eating it!
+If you want maximum growth of your shrimp colony, keeping the shrimp fry in a separate tank or only with guppy fry is always a good idea.
+This helps ensure that your baby cherry shrimp grow up without a guppy eating it!

 When Can You Keep Cherry Shrimp With Guppies?

 As mentioned above, baby cherry shrimp is small in size and hence, vulnerable to the attacks of guppies.
-Therefore, if you plan to keep cherry shrimp with guppies, they need to be more significant.
+Therefore, they need to be more significant if you plan to keep cherry shrimp with guppies.

 Usually, cherry shrimp attain a good-enough size once they are four weeks old.
-During this time, you can consider putting them in the same water tank as guppies.
+You can consider putting them in the same water tank as guppies during this time.

 Essential Steps You Need to Follow to Keep Cherry Shrimp and Guppies Together